 - 1/4 teaspoon kosher salt

-- 1/2 cup diced dried strawberries (or the dried fruit of your choice)
+- 1/2 cup dried strawberries diced (or other dried fruit of your choice)

-- 1/4 cup toasted chopped pecans (or the nut or additional dried fruit of your choice)
+- 1/4 cup toasted pecans chopped (or other nut or additional dried fruit of your choice)

 For the Eggwash:

 - 1 large egg

 - Place the butter (in stick form) in the freezer for 1 hour (see notes).
 Meanwhile, position your oven rack in the upper third of your oven and preheat to 400 degrees F. Line a large baking sheet with parchment paper or a silpat mat.

 - In a large measuring cup or medium bowl, beat the egg and cream together and set aside.

 - In a large mixing bowl, whisk together the flour, sugar, baking powder, and salt.

 - Remove the butter from the freezer and grate it directly into the flour.
 Then, working with your fingers, quickly toss the butter with the flour just until combined.

 - Pour the egg and cream over the flour-butter mixture and with a rubber spatula, stir and fold to combine.
 The batter will appear a bit dry.
 Fold in the dried strawberries and pecans.